zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

 * Lab 3: Create map from scratch

-## Task 1: Add a Region for filters
+## Task 1: Add a Region for Filters

 1. Click on the **Page 3: Airports and States Map** at the top of the tree on the left.
 Then in the Page properties panel on the right, under Appearance change the Page Template to **Left Side Column**.
 ![Image alt text](images/add-spatial-analysis-01a.png)